 What's Not Covered

-Like other pet health insurance plans, Petplan does not cover pre-existing conditions - however, certain curable pre-existing conditions are eligible for coverage 12 months after the condition was cured.
+Like other pet health insurance plans, Fetch does not cover pre-existing conditions - however, certain curable pre-existing conditions are eligible for coverage 12 months after the condition was cured.

 To file a claim, log in to your account panel, print a claim form, complete, sign and submit via email or through the Android or IOS app.